-A trek to see the striking golden monkeys in the Rwanda’s jungle is one most fascinating experience you shouldn’t miss to be part.
+A trek to see the striking golden monkeys in Rwanda’s jungle is one most fascinating experience you shouldn’t miss to be part of.
 It offers you the opportunity to encounter the stunning golden monkey; a rare primate species in Africa.
 In Rwanda, they can be found in Volcanoes National Park and these unique creatures feature a prominent golden fur coat making them a few rare creatures to look at.
 This thrilling adventure is usually done in addition to mountain gorilla tracking in Volcanoes National Park.

-This category of unique species mainly thrives within the Virunga Massif region which covers parts of the Democratic Republic of Congo, Rwanda and Uganda.
+This category of unique species mainly thrives within the Virunga Massif region which covers parts of the Democratic Republic of Congo, Rwanda, and Uganda.
 Around the Rwanda Volcanoes National Park, you can find these amazing creatures within the bamboo shoot while feeding.

-About 2 (two) troops have been habituated and readily available for golden monkey tracking experience in Rwanda with the largest group thriving within Sabyinyo and comprising of about 80-100 members.
+About 2 (two) troops have been habituated and readily available for golden monkey tracking experience in Rwanda with the largest group thriving within Sabyinyo and comprising about 80-100 members.
 Golden Monkey tracking adventure is usually done once in a day and kick starts early in the morning like any primate adventure in Volcanoes National Park.

 At about 7:00 am, you gather at the park headquarters for the morning briefing on dos and don’ts for golden monkey tracking and then connect to a point where the treks normally begin from.
 This point is about 15 minutes off from the edge of Volcanoes National Park, the best gorilla safari destination in World.